Paul has been playing tennis for over twenty years and is passionate about the sport. Born in the UK, he now lives in

-The serve in tennis can be a difficult shot to learn for beginners, but it is worth persevering.
+The serve in tennis is one of the most difficult shots to learn, but it is worth persevering.
 Once you have mastered the serve, it can give you a big advantage over your opponent.

 It is the only shot that you will play where you have complete control of the timing and execution.
 All other shots are to some extent reactive.

-The serve, I think, is the most difficult, you know, in terms of coordination, because you got the two arms going, and you got to toss it up at the right time so.— Roger Federer
+The serve, I think, is the most difficult, you know, in terms of coordination, because you got the two arms going, and you got to toss it up at the right time so.